 Our research is focused on exploratory synthetic chemistry of the f-block that challenges preconceived ideas of their structure, reactivity, and bonding.
-We design and make metal compounds that can activate small, traditionally unreactive molecules such as carbon oxides, hydrocarbons, and dinitrogen, and develops these into innovative catalytic transformations.
-Where we can control and elicit unusual electronic structures in f-block molecules, we contribute to the understanding needed for the use of molecules in spintronics and molecule-based quantum information storage.
+We design and make metal compounds that can activate small, traditionally unreactive molecules such as hydrocarbons and dinitrogen, and develop these into innovative catalytic transformations.
+Where we can control and elicit unusual electronic structures in f-block molecules, we contribute to the understanding needed for the use of molecules in spintronics and molecule-based quantum information storage, and for the separations and safe manipulations of critical rare earth resources and civil nuclear waste.

 1. Rare earth (group 3 and lanthanide) complexes for small molecule activation and sustainable catalysis